THE THREE HORSEMEN OF CHRONIC PAIN

 - INFLAMMATION CAUSES FIBROSIS: I've previously provided tons of info on this phenomenon (HERE, HERE, HERE, and HERE).
 Be aware, however, that inflammation is a critical part of the healing process.
 When it comes to the musculoskeletal system in particular, inflammation must sometimes be induced in small, local amounts via "HARSH METHODS" in order to stimulate healing processes.

 - INFLAMMATION CAUSES DEGENERATION: A great example of this phenomenon is Tooth Decay (HERE).
 For decades, mainstream dentistry told patients that cavities were caused by the acid from bacteria.
-Not that this is not true on some level, but ultimately, inflammation causes teeth (n ot to mention bones) to rot.
+Not that this is not true on some level, but ultimately, it's inflammation that causes teeth (not to mention bones) to rot.
 But there's much more to it than that.
 The December 2004 issue of the Annals of the New York Academy of Sciences carried a study called Inflammation and the Degenerative Diseases of Aging, which spilled the beans about inflammation and degeneration.
 "Chronic inflammation is associated with a broad spectrum of neurodegenerative diseases of aging.
 Included are such disorders as Alzheimer's, Parkinson's disease, ALS, all of the tauopathies, and age-related macular degeneration.
 Also included are such peripheral conditions as osteoarthritis, rheumatoid arthritis, atherosclerosis, and myocardial infarction (heart attack).
 Chronically sustained at high levels, inflammation can seriously damage viable host tissue."
 The "damage" being referred to in the last sentence is ultimately one of two things --- fibrosis or degeneration --- or both.
 The point is moot, however, because....

-- FIBROSIS CAUSES DEGENERATION: Think about it this way using ARTHRITIS as an example.
+- FIBROSIS CAUSES DEGENERATION: Think about it this way using ARTHRITIS or ADHESED FASCIA as an example.
 Arthritis (arthr = joint) + (itis = inflammation) will always, for any number of reasons, cause an inflexibility and lack of normal motion in tissues.
 How big of a deal is this?
 Think about it this way.
 After almost any kind of surgery, the nurses have the patient up and walking around while they are still groggy from anesthesia.
 Why is this?
 It has been known for decades that not only does lack of normal motion cause degeneration (HERE), but it does not take long for said degeneration to begin to set up like an unholy form of concrete.

 - DEGENERATION CAUSES INFLAMMATION: Cellular death (known as apoptosis or necrosis depending on the context) causes the contents of cells to rupture into the interstitial fluid.
 Among other things, this causes the chemicals that we collectively refer to as "inflammation" to gain access to a method whereby they can be carried to other areas.
 One way to describe degeneration would be to say that there is increasing amounts of cellular death occurring.
 Thus, any time we have increased cellular death, whether due to age or injury, we are going to get a spike in local inflammation, and possibly even systemic inflammation.